martinomburajr/rustc-dev-guide/src/building/bootstrapping/what-bootstrapping-does.md

 The stage0 compiler is then used only to compile [`src/bootstrap`], [`library/std`], and [`compiler/rustc`].
 When assembling the libraries and binaries that will become the stage1 `rustc` compiler, the freshly compiled `std` and `rustc` are used.

-There are two concepts at play here: a compiler (with its set of dependencies) and its 'target' or 'object' libraries (`std` and `rustc`).
+There are two concepts at play here:
+1. A compiler (with its set of dependencies)
+2. Its 'target' or 'object' libraries (`std` and `rustc`).

 Both are staged, but in a staggered manner.

 [`compiler/rustc`]: https://github.com/rust-lang/rust/tree/master/compiler/rustc
 [`library/std`]: https://github.com/rust-lang/rust/tree/master/library/std